During an Emergency

 Where to get information during an emergency

 Through established partnerships with local media, we will provide regular bulletins and updates to the public on the status of the emergency, action we are taking in responding to the emergency, and any safety information or directives to the public.
-We will also post updates on our website and provide information through our Customer Contact Center.
-Keep in mind that during a power outage the only way to get information may be by using a crank or battery-powered radio.
+We will also post updates on our website and provide information through the City’s Customer Contact Centre at 905-546-2489 (CITY).
+Keep in mind that during a power outage the only way to get information may be by using a crank or battery-powered radio or using your charged cellphone